JohnAlbin/zen-style-guide/css/README.txt

 .info file.
 This structure was crafted based on several years of experience theming Drupal websites.

-- html-reset.css:
+- normalize.css:
   This is the place where you should set the default styling for all HTML elements and standardize the styling across browsers.
-If you prefer a specific reset method, feel free to add it.
+If you prefer a specific HTML reset method, feel free to add it.

 - layouts/fixed-width.css:
   Zen's default layout is based on the Zen Columns layout method.
 The